tanerijun/vitaneri/src/content/posts/web-scraping-on-the-edge-using-htmlrewriter.md

 	.arrayBuffer();
 ```

-You might have noticed, but yes.
-Fortunately, our handlers are called in order, allowing the code above to work.
+Fortunately, as you might have noticed, our handlers are called in order, allowing the code above to work.

 ## Wrap Up